Skip to main content

 If you run marketing for a B2B organization and you're planning AI adoption in the next twelve months, there are a few things worth doing before you start evaluating tools.

-Get someone to map your current lead-to-revenue workflow in plain language.
-Not a system diagram, plain language.
+Not a system diagram, instead write it in the most simple form.
 What happens when a lead comes in?
-What triggers a handoff to sales?
-What happens when they don't respond?
-Who owns each step?
-Where does the process break down most often?
+Then, what triggers a handoff to sales?
+And, whathappens when the lead doesn't respond?
+Who owns each step of the customer journey?
+And, where does the process break down most often?

 Then go one level deeper.
 For each of those steps, find out whether anyone on your current team actually understands how it's configured.
 Not in theory.
 In practice.
 Who would fix it if it broke today?